 Family planning is a key part of the Foundation’s commitment to empowering women.

-Meet the trailblazers disrupting the IUD market
+Meet the trailblazers disrupting the Intrauterine Device market

 Modern Intrauterine Devices (IUD) have come a long way since the invention of the T-shaped Copper IUD in the 1960s.
 The Hormonal IUD came soon thereafter, to mitigate the bleeding caused by the Copper version.